Here's Michael Jordan's list of demands for making new movie 'Air'

 Ben Affleck has revealed that Michael Jordan had a number of demands when it came to making the forthcoming movie Air.

-Affleck has directed and starred in the film, which is based upon the story of Nike’s courting of the former NBA superstar to create the now iconic Air Jordan trainer.
+Affleck has directed and starred in the film, which is based upon the story of the sporting company’s courting of the former NBA superstar to create the now iconic Air Jordan trainer.
 Air is set to be released next month with Matt Damon in the role of shoe salesman Sonny Vaccaro, who spearheaded Nike‘s pursuit of Jordan.

 However, before cameras got rolling on the film, Affleck has revealed that approached the former basketball great to make sure he was happy with how the movie was set to play out.
 It turns out Jordan had a number of demands for Affleck, in return for his blessing – including a veto of who would play his beloved mother, Deloris.